the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

 = 4.0.0 =
+* don't minify CSS when `?debug_css` - this to help in debugging
 * added autoloader class to handle classes and class aliases for users of ECP 3.9 or lower
 * requires PHP 5.3 or greater as autoload class requires namespacing
+* renamed directory and class names to allow for PSR 0 loading

 = 3.9.7 =
 * minify CSS only if `WP_DEBUG` is not true